Advisors’ approaches to portfolio construction are evolving, according to a new report by Practical Perspectives.

 More than 7 in 10 advisors (71%) view use of passive management as a strategic long-term decision and are unlikely to shift these assets to active management in the foreseeable future, according to the report.

 The report also finds that there’s a shrinking segment of advisors that do not use passive management in any form, and this shrinkage appears to be accelerating.
+4. Smart beta use is on the rise – but still unfamiliar to many.

 Smart beta products have emerged in concert with the growing orientation to passively managed solutions and the interest in creating a better “mousetrap” as far as risk and reward.